vincycode7/object_tracking_yolov5_deepsort/Readme.md

   3. While program is running, you should see bounding box information displayed on the image, also tracking information are displayed below the image.

 ## Step 7 - Use case section and answer.
-  1. Once you have succesfully ran the above section, You should also checkout the `Use case questoin` section on the UI, It answer various, simple questions about the system implementation and edge cases.
+  1. Once you have succesfully ran the above sections, You should also checkout the `Use case questoin` section on the UI, It answers various simple questions relating to the general system implementation and solution edge cases.

 ![alt text](./static_files/Edge%20Device%20Architecture.png)